SpencerLabAQ/spencerlabaq.github.io/content/authors/federico-di-menna/_index.md

 user_groups:
 - Team
 ---
-Federico Di Menna is an industrial PhD Student at the University of L'Aquila, Italy.
+Federico Di Menna is an Postdoctoral Researcher at the University of L'Aquila, Italy.
+He received his Ph.D. in ICT from the University of L'Aquila in 2026.

-His primary research focus centers on the domains of AIOps (Artificial Intelligence for Operations) applied to Performance Engineering and data-driven monitoring for industrial processes, aiming to advance performance and quality assurance techniques for software-hardware systems.
+His primary research focus centers on the domains of AIOps (Artificial Intelligence for Operations) applied to Software Performance Engineering and data-driven monitoring for industrial processes, aiming to advance performance and quality assurance techniques for software-hardware systems.
 He is committed to collaborating with industry professionals to ensure the practical applicability and real-world impact of research findings.

 He is a member of the <a href="https://spencerlab-uaq.github.io" target="_blank">SPENCER</a> research group.